Tommy Edman Player Props: Cardinals vs. Rangers

 Tommy Edman At The Plate

-- Edman has 12 doubles, two triples, six home runs and 15 walks while batting .259.
+- Edman is batting .255 with 12 doubles, two triples, six home runs and 16 walks.

-- Edman has picked up a hit in 52.6% of his 57 games this season, with multiple hits in 22.8% of them.
+- Edman has reached base via a hit in 30 games this year (of 58 played), and had multiple hits in 13 of those games.

-- Edman has had at least one RBI in 21.1% of his games this season (12 of 57), with two or more RBI four times (7.0%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Edman has driven in a run in 12 games this year (20.7%), including four games with more than one RBI (6.9%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 20 of 57 games this season, and more than once 7 times.
+- He has scored in 34.5% of his games this year, with more than one run scored in 12.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.